ucsc/compromisedaccountdb/README.md

     SQLite
     Sybase
 ```
-* Ability to load in previously processed data
+* Ability to load in previously processed compromised account data
 * Standard LDAP validation process

 **NOTE: For program to function correctly, these conditions must be met:**